iwer/GeotiffLandscape/README.md

 ## Landscape import

 ### Landscape Heightmap import
 In Landscape mode when importing a heightmap you will notice a new filetype "DEM Heightmap .tif files".
 Several checks are performed to ensure the file can be imported.
-Currently only geotiff with WGS84 or UTM geo reference containing a single Int16 rasterband layer of gray-scale values in meters are tested but other types may just work or require little adaptation of the import code.
+In theory all projected geo coordinate systems with coordinates in meter containing a single Int16 or Float32 rasterband layer of gray-scale values in meters should work fine.
+Although it really does not make much sense to generate a landscape from a spherical projection it is also possible to import WGS48 references heightmaps.
+This can be usefull when geographic accuracy is not that important to avoid the effort of converting material.

 ### Landscape Weightmap import